martinjackson/simple-widgets/docs/DoubleListBox.md

 4. **leftTitle** = provides a title over the left list (default is no title).
 If there is a left title there must also be a right title, even if one of the title is blank('').
 5. **rightTitle** = provides a title over the right list (default is no title).
 If there is a right title there must also be a left title, even if one of the title is blank('').
 6. **sortLeft** = indicates that the left list will be in sorted order (ascending) when items are moved into the left list from the right list.
 7. **sortRight** = indicates that the right list will be in sorted order (ascending) when items are moved into the right list from the left list.
+Should not be used if the updown option is used.
 8. **leftChange** = indicates that new data can be loaded into the left list.
 9. **rightChange** = indicates that new data can be loaded into the right list.
+10. **updownbuttons** = this allows the user to move items up or down in the right list.
+A set of buttons will appear to the right of the right list.
+They are the up arrow with a line above it, an up arrow, a down arrow, and a down arrow with a line under it.
+The up arrow will move the selected items up one row on the right side.
+More than one item can be selected, but they should be consecutive.
+The down arrow will move the selected items down one row.
+The up arrow with the line on top of it will move the selected rows to the top of the right column.
+The down arrow with the line under it will move the selected items to the bottom of the right list.
+This should not be used in conjunction with the sortRight prop.
+The reason for this is the every time an item is moved to the right list, the right list will be sorted.

 ## CSS File